What is Fanconi anemia?

 What are the symptoms of Fanconi anemia?

-About 75 percent of children with FA also have one or more of the following physical characteristics:
+These symptoms are due to low numbers or red blood cells, white blood cells or platelets.
+About 75% of children with FA have one or more of the following physical characteristics:

 - short stature

-- thumb and arm abnormalities (missing, misshapen or extra thumbs, a thumb bone not attached to the hand bone or an underdeveloped or missing forearm bone)
+- thumb and arm abnormalities (missing, misshapen, or extra thumbs or an incompletely developed/missing forearm bone)

 - low birth weight